-The Group employs over 900 full time equivalent staff, of whom 619 are teaching staff.
+The Group employs 996 full time equivalent staff, of whom 700 are teaching staff and teaching related support staff.

 Reputation

 The College has a very good reputation locally and nationally.
 Maintaining a quality brand is essential for the College's success at attracting students and external relationships.